saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 ---
 layout: post
-title: MPLS L3VPN on Cisco IOSXR and Juniper MX using BGP
+title: MPLS L3VPN on Cisco IOS XR and Juniper MX using BGP
 tags: [juniper, cisco, mpls, l3vpn]
 image: /img/cisco_juniper_logo.png
 ---

-Using the network I created [previously](www.saidvandeklundert.net/2019-08-28-juniper-cisco_ios_xr_mpls_vpn/), in this post, I am going to create a basic MPLS L3VPN between a Cisco IOSXR PE and a Juniper MX PE and use BGP between the CPE and the PE:
+Using the network I created [previously](www.saidvandeklundert.net/2019-08-28-juniper-cisco_ios_xr_mpls_vpn/), in this post, I am going to create a basic MPLS L3VPN between a Cisco IOS XR PE and a Juniper MX PE and use BGP between the CPE and the PE:

 ![MPLS L3VPN with BGP](/img/cisco_iosxr_mpls_l3pnv_bgp.png "MPLS L3VPN with BGP")

 When looking over Juniper configuration, I always prefer to use the <b>display set</b> knob as I think it greatly improves the readability.
-I was happy to find out recently that in IOSXR, you can use <b>show running-config formal</b> to retrieve the configuration of the device in a similar way.
+I was happy to find out recently that in IOS XR, you can use <b>show running-config formal</b> to retrieve the configuration of the device in a similar way.
 In this article, I will use <b>show configuration | display set</b> on the Juniper MX device and <b>show running-config formal</b> on the Cisco IOS XR device.

 The configuration:
 ==================